GuiFV/client_base_rag/README.md

 (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

+For more information on setting up AWS CDK, visit https://aws.amazon.com/cdk/

 To manually create a virtualenv on MacOS and Linux: